 The victim is then asked to release goods, provide services, pay “processing fees”, or transfer money — all before any real funds arrive.

-Verification tip: You can verify whether a UETR exists on the SWIFT GPI network using our free tracking tool.
+Verification tip: You can check whether a UETR can be located in the SWIFT network using our free tracking tool.
 If the UETR cannot be found, the document is almost certainly fraudulent.
 However, even a valid UETR does not confirm that funds will reach your account — only your bank can confirm that.

 Scammers claim that an “MT103/23” is a special “conditional” SWIFT transfer where funds are held by the beneficiary’s bank until certain documents are provided or conditions are met.